Stocks/Shares

 While both futures and options are derivative products, they have their differences in terms of obligations.

-Has the obligation to take delivery of the underlying commodity or financial instrument on expiration at the settlement price.
+Buyer | Has the right to buy or sell the underlying security | Has the obligation to take delivery of the underlying commodity or financial instrument on expiration at the settlement price. |

-Has the obligation to make delivery of the underlying commodity or financial instrument on expiration at the settlement price.
+Seller | Has the obligation to buy or sell the underlying security | Has the obligation to make delivery of the underlying commodity or financial instrument on expiration at the settlement price. |

 Traders that hold futures position always have the obligation to buy or sell the underlying commodity.
 In order to meet this obligation, traders need to offset the futures position.